ACatfromUSTC/EPBoost/README.md

 ### **Test**
 * `$ python EPBoost_Test.py k model_cell_line test_cell_line`<br>
-   This is the test program, the _k_ determines the length of the kmer which can be ranged from 3 to 7, the _model_cell_line_ defines the trained model we use for predicting, the _test_cell_line_ refers to the cell line we would like to make a prediction.
+   This is the test program, the _k_ determines the length of the kmer which can be ranged from 3 to 7, the _model_cell_line_ defines the trained model we use for predicting, the _test_cell_line_ refers to the cell line we would like to make a prediction. eg:`$ python EPBoost_Test.py 3 GM12878 NHEK`

 ### **Predict**
 * `$ python Predict.py k cell_line enchrome enstart enend prchrome prstart prend`<br>